Aakashgautam41/Notes/React JS/Components in React.md

 ## ✅ How to Answer in Interview

-> ==**“A controlled component is one where the form inputs are tied to React state, so React has complete control over the data.
+> **“A controlled component is one where the form inputs are tied to React state, so React has complete control over the data.
 For example, a login form where inputs are stored in state.
 An uncontrolled component, on the other hand, relies on the DOM to manage its state, and we usually access values via refs.
-Controlled components are preferred when we need validation, dynamic rendering, or instant feedback, while uncontrolled ones are simpler and require less boilerplate.”**==
+Controlled components are preferred when we need validation, dynamic rendering, or instant feedback, while uncontrolled ones are simpler and require less boilerplate.”**

 ---